LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > line 70: what does it mean to "follow" the slogan?
 Was unclear to me.

-The following sentences are meant to explain this, so we will adjust the prose to make that clear.
+The sentences that follow line 70 are meant to expand on the slogan.
+We will adjust the prose to make it clear.

 > line 90: at first I wondered: what is a case?
 Maybe say "program
 > variant" to foreshadow the idea of generating mutants etc?